garyeh/Clickstarter/README.md

 ### User Authentication

 - Users must be logged in to create a project or make a pledge.
 Clicking these buttons while logged out will redirect you to the login page.
 All other navigation (viewing a project page, search, etc.) is available even when logged out.
-- Guest login is available if one does not wish to create an account.
 - 'Edit' and 'delete' options for a project or its rewards are unavailable unless the project owner is signed in.
+- Attempting to access the login page while already logged in causes a redirect to the index page.

 This is achieved through my implementation of Auth routes (routes that cannot be visited once logged in) and Protected routes (routes that cannot be visited unless logged in).
 React DOM makes this easy by componentizing every route under a switch.